shipleyux/ms3/README.md

 - **Keyboard Navigation**: All interactive elements are reachable and operable using Tab and Enter keys.
 - **Screen Reader Compatibility**: Tested using VoiceOver on Mac.
 Headings, landmarks, and buttons are accessible.
 - **ARIA Labels**: Not required due to semantic markup but included where helpful.

 ---

+## Future Improvements

+**Comment Moderation**

+Comment moderation was considered during development to allow admin approval before displaying user-submitted comments.
+However, to streamline the user experience and simplify testing, moderation was omitted in the current version.
+Comments are displayed immediately upon submission.

+This decision allowed for a clearer focus on core CRUD functionality and user interaction.
+If time permits, moderation may be reintroduced as an enhancement by enabling the existing `active` field and filtering comments accordingly.

+---